learn-co-curriculum/dsc-reading-api-documentation/README.md

 response = requests.get(url, header=header)
 ```

  With that, let's take a look at how the rest of our request should be formatted.
-Go to https://www.yelp.com/developers/documentation/v3/business_search  and take a couple minutes to look things over.
+Go to https://www.yelp.com/developers/documentation/v3/business_search  and take a couple of minutes to look things over.

  <img src="images/yelp_docs.png"  width="800">

 Notice the first part is the format of the get request!
-This is the url we pass into our get request.
+This is the URL we pass into our get request.
 From there, the available parameters that you can pass are listed.
 These define your query, some are required while others are optional.

 Reviewing our python package we thus have: